happyspace/rust-happy/README.md

 go.exe get -u github.com/aws/aws-lambda-go/cmd/build-lambda-zip
 ```

-## Lambdas

-### rekognition

-### service
+#### Building nativity on Windows

+TODO: install OpenSSL and build the Rust OpenSSL crate.

 ## Docker

 ### Build

-Build an image for building our lambdas based on the [official rust template for Alpine Linux](https://github.com/rust-lang/docker-rust).
-To this we add build-base, openssl-dev and git.
+Build an image for building our lambdas based on the [official Rust template for Alpine Linux](https://github.com/rust-lang/docker-rust).
+To this we add build-base, openssl-dev, git and zip.

 ```pwsh